pepmartinez/keuss-server/docusaurus/docs/usage/amqp10.md

 ## AMQP 1.0 stack

 The included AMQP 1.0 stack supports version 1.0 only, and is implemented using [rhea](https://www.npmjs.com/package/rhea):

-* A AMQP server is created,
+* An AMQP server is created,
 * where AMQP clients can connect and:
   * open receivers to pop elements from a queue
   * open senders to push elements to a queue
 * In all cases (receviers and senders) addresses refer to queues

 ### Features

 * *at-least-once consume*: by default client receivers (linked to a server sender) will work on at-least-once mode: elements are reserved from queues, and are later committed (in case of client accept) or rolled back (in case of client reject)
 * *at-most-once consume*: in case the client receiver uses `snd-settle-mode = 1`, elements will be directly popped from queues
 * *consume window*: client receivers in at-least-once mode will only get up to a maximum number of unsettled elements; that is, the receiver will stop receiving new elements after reaching a certain number of elements pending accept or reject
 * *delay on retry*: Elements rejected (in at-least-once mode) are rolled back to the queue with a configurable delay with quadratic increase
 * *deadletter*: Elements rejected (in at-least-once mode) too many times can optionally be moved to a deadletter queue

 ### Limitations

 * `release` is unsupported: you need to use either `accept` or `reject`
 * There is no authentication/authorization yet (although `rhea` provides it, so it will be added soon)

 ### Conventions

 #### Queue naming

 Queues (that is, addresses) will need to follow one of those forms:

 * `/amq/queue/{namespace}/{queue}`